top of page

 NATIVE FE-MOUNT LENSES

 Several years have now passed since I started using native full frame E-mount autofocus lenses and I have been able to test quite a few.
-There are some really great options for fast, sharp and light weight lenses, but image quality for infrared is often marred by some pretty horrific issues.
-There is one exception to this and that's the Zeiss FE 55mm f/1.8 lens.
-This is not a cheap lens but when you realise it's also extremely good for infrared you could even see it as a bargain.
+Sony and Zeiss have a bunch, plus there are a ton of 3rd party native AF lenses that offer great quality for the money.
+However, for infrared most of these lenses are marred by some pretty horrific hotspot issues.
+There is one big exception to this and that's the Zeiss FE 55mm f/1.8 lens.
+This is not a cheap lens, but it's nice and sharp with some pleasant OOF rendering.
+Second hand prices for it are pretty decent now and when you factor in how extremely good it is for infrared you'll realize that tit's worth its weight in gold!!

 HOT SPOTS

 Colour infrared (mostly lower than 750nm) usually has slightly less intense hot spots (because it's mixed with more visible light which doesn't have the issue).
-This can be more noticeable with colour IR since the problem is concentrated in the blue channel, damaging the colour balance and the contrast.
+This can be more noticeable with colour IR since the problem is concentrated in the blue channel, damaging the colour balance and the contrast, which you can see very clealry in the example below.

 There are some online lists that try to help with this, like Kolari and Life-Piixel, but they are full of errors so I wouldn't recommend putting any stock in their results.
 To have a large database they let anyone report.
 Most people don't know how to properly test for this issue, so many times I have bought a lens because someone says it's fine and it ahs been terrible.
 For example, the above lens is listed as "good"!!!
 This is why I started my own tests, which you can see here - HOTSPOT LENS DATABASE.